Mental Health in the workplace - can you afford not to be aware?

 Technology is a key area where HR and business leaders can make a positive impact on the UK’s mental health by increasing employee access to confidential support, both while employees are at work and when they are at home.

 Employers must make more effort to reach employees when and where they are most in need of help, often outside of the workplace, when they are alone, whether this be via the traditional phone support or via a mobile app.
-Mental health is undoubtedly on the increase within the workplace, but if companies are able to be aware, stay aware and offer the support services need-ed when its needed, employees do not have to suffer in silence.
+Mental health is undoubtedly on the increase within the workplace, but if companies are able to be aware, and offer the support services needed, employees do not have to suffer in silence.

 It’s time to ask: what more can you do?